facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 retries = 3
 ```

-This configuration will allow the consumer to fetch a `queues` table directly from the database, you can found the needed DDL [here](https://github.com/facile-it/rabbitmq-consumer#queues-and-consumers).
+This configuration will allow the consumer to fetch a `queues` table directly from the database, you can find the needed DDL [here](https://github.com/facile-it/rabbitmq-consumer#queues-and-consumers).

 The `retries` parameter defines the number of retry when the MySQL connection is lost, if all `3` retries fails, the process ends and you will have to restart it manually.